-This section gathers complementary observations on the one-dimensional model already fixed in Section~\ref{sec:sparse-1d}.
-Its function is to record the robustness of the formulation with respect to the cutoff, to compare precisely the hard and smoothed versions of the maximal truncation, and to fix the scope of the observations concerning the principal value.
+This section collects complementary observations on the one-dimensional model fixed in Section~\ref{sec:sparse-1d}.
+Its role is to record the robustness of the formulation with respect to the cutoff, to compare precisely the hard and smoothed versions of the maximal truncation, and to delimit the scope of the observations concerning principal values.

 The role of this block is therefore strictly complementary.
-The sparse domination of the smoothed operator and its transfer to the geometric operator were already closed in Section~\ref{sec:sparse-1d}; here we only add the robustness information needed to show that these formulations do not depend in an essential way on the choice of cutoff, and to isolate the exact place of the maximal comparisons and of the principal-value observations within the chain of the manuscript.
+The sparse domination of the smoothed operator and its transfer to the geometric operator were already closed in Section~\ref{sec:sparse-1d}; here we only add the robustness information needed to show that those formulations do not depend essentially on the choice of cutoff and to isolate the exact place of the maximal comparisons and principal-value observations within the chain of the manuscript.